ylee9107/DS_Projects_for_Business/Project 4 - DS for Underpriced Apartments/README.md

 The __goal__ here is to make an application that will help the apartment hunting process that also explores these kinds of questions.

+## Breakdown of the Showcase Files found in this Github Repository (seen above):
+1. __MLApp_underpricedApartments.ipynb__ -  Shows my complete step-by-step approach to reaching the final model.
+2. __UnderpricedApartments_Main.ipynb__ - Shows the “Streamlined” version where it scrapes the website and accesses Google’s Geolocation and Codes API in the background and outputs the results.
+There is a handy function to input the search options (Zip code and number of beds) and it will generate the prices.
+This can be considered closer to the “Deployable” version of this project.

 ## Breakdown of this Project:
 1. Inspect through the Source Apartment Listing Website with Browser.
 2. Explore through HTML Data and prepare the data.